katerinaelsasser/st-lucia/README.md

 As a user, I want to click on a marker and information about the location will appear.

-As a user, I want to see locations of where restuarants, hotels and other locations on the map.
+As a user, I want to see locations of where restaurants, hotels and other locations on the map.

 ## Features
 At the top of the website, there is a automatic slideshow displaying images of the island.
 This gallery will adjust to all devices.